USS Gerald R. Ford: 2022

-Gerald R. Ford left Naval Station Norfolk for her maiden deployment on 4 October 2022.
+Gerald R. Ford left Naval Station Norfolk for Task Force Exercise (TFEX) on 4 October 2022.
 The carrier was to conduct operations and training exercises alongside NATO allies and partners throughout the Atlantic Ocean.
-Gerald R. Ford's Carrier Strike Group 12 included Carrier Air Wing 8, USS Normandy, Destroyer Squadron 2 with USS Ramage, USS McFaul and USS Thomas Hudner, auxiliaries USNS Joshua Humphreys and USNS Robert E. Peary, and the United States Coast Guard cutter USCGC Hamilton.
-Among the first NATO ships assigned to CSG-12 was the German frigate Hessen.
+Gerald R. Ford's Carrier Strike Group 12 (CSG 12) included Carrier Air Wing 8, USS Normandy, Destroyer Squadron 2 with USS Ramage, USS McFaul and USS Thomas Hudner, auxiliaries USNS Joshua Humphreys and USNS Robert E. Peary, and the United States Coast Guard cutter USCGC Hamilton.
+Among the first NATO ships assigned to CSG 12 was the German frigate Hessen.

 Gerald R. Ford's first port visit outside of her home country was on 28 October 2022, to Halifax Harbour in Nova Scotia, home of CFB Halifax, Canada's largest military installation and home port of the Royal Canadian Navy's Atlantic fleet.
-On 14 November 2022 the ship arrived in United Kingdom waters, for a four day visit anchored in Stokes Bay near Gosport.
+On 14 November 2022 the ship arrived in United Kingdom waters, for a four-day visit anchored in Stokes Bay near Gosport.
+She returned to Norfolk on 26 November 2022.